Whanganui in 1841

 A view of Petre or Wanganui (Whanganui) in September 1841, just after its establishment.

 Whanganui was the New Zealand Company’s second settlement.
 It began as an adjunct of Wellington.
-Most of its early European settlers came via Wellington, with many making the journey on foot along the coast.
-The name Petre (after Lord Petre, a director of the company) was never popular and it was officially discarded in 1854.
+Most of its early European settlers came via Wellington and many made the journey on foot along the coast.
+The name Petre (after Lord Petre, a director of the company) was never popular and it was officially changed in 1854.

 Uncertainty marked Whanganui’s early years.
 While lower-river Māori were generally supportive of ‘their’ town, upriver Māori were hostile.
 Conflict broke out in 1847.
 In May 1848 the government made a further payment to confirm its ownership of almost 35,000 ha.